bluescan/dyndns46/README.md

 TacitDynDns depends on curl being available.
 Curl ships with Windows 10 so no need to do anything more on that OS.
 You may specify an alternate curl executable if you prefer.

-Here is an example of a full configuration file for TacitDynDns:
+Here is an example of a full configuration file for DynDns46:

 ```
 <
-    Full configuration example for TacitDynDns.
+    Full configuration example for DynDns46.

     This config file is in symbolic-expression syntax.
 This text is in a multiline comment.
 Any files or external references
     are relative to the working dir unless you specify an absolute path.
 Use forward slashes for directory separators.